 To reduce life to its core, to discard the activities that are inessential to a fulfilling existence is a process seemingly without end.
-It’s both sad and liberating to discover that strictly for oneself there is nothing to live for; every action is revealed to be driven by gene survival, ego expansion or sheer animal sensuality.
+It’s both sad and liberating to discover that strictly for oneself there is nothing to live for; every action is revealed to be driven either by gene survival, ego expansion or sheer animal sensuality.
 What’s left is a bare aestheticism, a minimalism not just of things but more essentially of thoughts, eventually giving a faint tracing of wholeness.